ThaiKG/ThaiKG/README.md

 ## Hi there 👋
+I should be updating this soon.
+If not, I have not done my job properly and need to lock in...

 <!--
 **ThaiKG/ThaiKG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.